Arena rock

-Arena rock (also known as AOR, melodic rock, stadium rock, anthem rock, pomp rock, corporate rock and dad rock) is a style of rock music that originated in the mid-1970s.
-As hard rock bands and those playing a softer yet strident kind of pop rock became increasingly popular, groups began creating material inherently designed for performance to large audiences, and arena rock developed from their use of more commercially oriented and radio-friendly sounds.
-The often highly produced music, including both upbeat, dramatic songs and slower power ballads, features strong emphasis on melody and frequently employs anthemic choruses.
+Arena rock (also known as stadium rock, pomp rock or corporate rock) is a style of rock music that became mainstream in the 1970s.
+It typically involves radio-friendly rock music that was designed to be played for large audiences.

+As hard rock and pop rock became increasingly popular, groups began creating material inherently designed for performance to crowds and major concerts.
+Arena rock also developed from their use of more commercially oriented sounds that were intended for radio play.
+The highly produced music, including both upbeat, dramatic songs and slower power ballads, features strong emphasis on melody and frequently employs anthemic choruses.
 Other major characteristics include prominent guitar effects and the use of keyboard instruments.
+Typical themes of arena rock lyrics include love, heartbreak, angst, and sentimentality.

 Many of the above labels are used pejoratively, and discussions over music criticism often delve into the question of whether musicians' focus on rock spectacle and mass appeal results in compromised artistic merit, particularly in terms of the difference between the interests of the "middlebrow" populace versus other listeners.
 Interest in arena rock is stereotypically associated with working-class to middle-class men living in either Canada or the United States (including so-called "yuppies"), which has been cited as the basis for condescending prejudice over social status in some criticisms.
 However, the style of music has been highly successful worldwide, particularly in terms of touring.

 Characteristics

 Historian Gary A. Donaldson has summed up arena rock as "big hair, big voices, and really big guitars".
 In contrast to other types of music with a more raw, time-worn approach, arena rock musicians emphasize dramatic production.
 With bands deliberately designing their material for large audiences, the songs focus on melody, often featuring strident choruses.
 Guitar effects and the use of keyboard instruments are significant elements of the genre.
-Fireworks displays, use of smoke, and methods of sophisticated lighting, have become part of the visual aesthetics of what is known as arena rock.
+Fireworks displays, use of smoke, and methods of sophisticated lighting, became part of the visual aesthetics of what is known as arena rock.